oli4vr/gpfsrest/README.md

 bash build_installer.sh</pre>

 # Install/Uninstall on gpfs nodes
-Follow the instructions provided by the scripts output.
+Copy the installer package/script to the hosts you want to install it on.
+Follow the instructions provided by the scripts output to install/uninstall.